 Toadfish Outfitters, an oyster knife, fishing gear and apparel company based in Charleston, has committed to contributing a portion of every product sold to oyster reef rebuilding efforts.

 “The No. 1 reason for fish mortality is poor water quality,” said Casey Davidson, owner of Toadfish Outfitters.
 “Since (oysters) are filter feeders, they are the whole center of water quality and keeping it where it needs to be.”

 Davidson grew up in Beaufort and said he started his company with the mission of “making a positive impact on the ecosystems I love.”

 “(Oyster recycling) is not as sexy as issues like the tagging and releasing of red drum,” Davidson said.
 “But oysters are the centerpiece of the puzzle.
 If that goes, so does the whole ecosystem.”

-Davidson launched his business earlier this year and has donated nearly $10,000 to the program.
+Davidson launched his business in early 2017 and has donated nearly $10,000 to the the DNR’s oyster recycling program.

 “It seems like common sense that if you take something from the environment, that you should give it back,” Davidson said.
 “I think if more people were aware that these shells needed to go back into the environment instead of a landfill, they’d do their part.”

 To find a drop off location near you, visit http://saltwaterfishing.sc.gov/oyster.html.